PiValue/Prep/README.md

 ## Summary
-There are 6 questions and 7 tags.
+There are 6 questions and 7 unique tags.

 ## Questions
 ### BinaryTree